tylerhoh/Worth/README.md

-##Worth
-Worth is a sandbox merchant app I'm using to test an open-banking API
+Worth is a merchant app I'm deploying on vercel to test an open-banking sandbox API

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).